 The Redundancy Analysis (RDA) of invertebrate communities constrained to precipitation captures 15.4% of the overall variation in the horizontal axis (RDA1) and 16.5% in the vertical axis (PC1) (Fig. 4).
 Like fish, invertebrate communities are stratified in ordination space horizontally concordantly with annual precipitation; the fitted precipitation and conductivity vectors have significant correlations within the ordination and are closely aligned with RDA1 (Table 9).
 Eight statistically significant, fitted species vectors indicate that species compositions shift along the precipitation gradient.
-The most arid sites are strongly correlated with an non-native burrowing gastropod (Melanoides tuberculata).
-Mesic invertebrate communities are strongly correlated with an air-breathing gastropod (Physa) and an amphibious Coleopteran (Hydraena).
-Mesic and humid sites separate along the vertical axis of the RDA plot and appear to both weakly correlate with the species vectors of several Ephemeroptera (Caenis and Plauditus).
+The most arid sites are strongly correlated with a non-native burrowing gastropod (Melanoides tuberculata).
+Mesic invertebrate communities are strongly correlated with an air-breathing gastropod (Physa) and a semi-aquatic Coleopteran (Hydraena).
+Mesic and humid sites separate along the vertical axis of the RDA plot and both appear to weakly correlate with the species vectors of several Ephemeroptera (Caenis and Plauditus).
 Humid sites correlate with a mixture of fully aquatic taxa including Crustacea (Palaemonetes), Amphipoda (Hyalella), and Trichoptera (Cheumatopsyche).

 Discussion

-Using the Texas Coastal Prairie (TCP) as a model system, our goal was to quantify patterns in the diversity and composition of stream communities along an extreme precipitation gradient to better understanding how streams might respond to future changes in mean annual rainfall.
-Our observational study identified strong compositional shifts in both fish and invertebrate communities along the precipitation gradient.
-We also observed a positive relationship between fish diversity and mean annual rainfall, matching expectations, however, invertebrate diversity did not exhibit the expected relationships with rainfall.
-Environmental data collected at each site suggest several mechanistic drivers of these changes operating through water solute concentrations and flow regimes.
+Using the Texas Coastal Prairie (TCP) as a model system, our goal was to quantify patterns in the diversity and composition of stream communities along an extreme precipitation gradient to better understand how streams might respond to future changes in mean annual rainfall.
+We identified compositional shifts in both fish and invertebrate communities along the precipitation gradient.
+We also observed a positive relationship between fish diversity and mean annual rainfall, matching expectations, whereas, invertebrate diversity did not exhibit the expected relationships with rainfall.
+Changes in water solute concentrations and flow regime appear to be additional important drivers of community responses.
 Below, we discuss these results, place them in the context of other literature, and make suggestions for future work.

-The paucity of covarying relationships between precipitation and other environmental variables exceed our expectations, confirming that the TCP is an exemplary region to conduct space for time substitutions to make useful ecological predictions regarding climate change.
+The paucity of covarying relationships between precipitation and other environmental variables such as channel sinuosity and water quality supports our premise that the TCP is an exemplary region to conduct space for time substitutions to make useful ecological predictions regarding climate change.
 We expected precipitation to covary with flow regime, water quality, canopy coverage, and stream geomorphology.
 However, while study sites separated horizontally in ordination space according to their annual precipitation, relatively few predictors in our analysis covaried with precipitation save for a negative relationship with water conductance (Fig. 2, Table 4).
-We attribute the increasing conductivity with aridity to the inherently larger water shed area that is a necessary consequence in order to maintain similar flow conditions across the gradient which results in more water contact with soils before reaching the stream.
-We also suspect surface evaporation drives solute concentrations higher in these semi-arid freshwater systems (Williams 1999).
+We attribute the increasing conductivity with aridity to two factors.
+The inherently larger water shed area that perennial arid streams have to mesic streams of similar discharge results in greater opportunity for surface evaporation concentrating solutes and more water contact with soils, picking up additional solutes, before reaching the stream (Williams 1999).

 Contrary to our predictions, flash index and low-flow pulse percent did not covary with annual rainfall.
 Hydrologic flashiness exhibited weak, negative relationships with drainage area and mean daily discharge.
-It is common to observe increased flashiness in smaller drainage areas due to hydrograph mixing accompanying flood routing through stream networks and other scale-dependent runoff factors (Baker et al. 2004).
+Smaller drainage areas often have higher flashiness due to hydrograph mixing accompanying flood routing through stream networks and other scale-dependent runoff factors (Baker et al. 2004).
 Increasing watershed size with declining annual precipitation was intentional and necessary to maintain wadeable, perennial stream habitats throughout the gradient.
 Unlike flashiness, Low-flow pulse percent showed a weak, negative relationship with the proportion of forested riparian zone which could have exacerbated low-flows during dry seasons by up-taking groundwater and evapotranspiration (Connor et al. 2013).
 Average daily discharge and the proportion of forested riparian zone represent drivers of hydrologic variation that act at the watershed scale, outside of precipitation gradient effects.